99x/scikit-recommender-api/CONTRIBUTING.md

 #How to contribute

-Fork, then clone the repo:
+Fork the repository, then clone the repo:
 <pre><code>git clone git@github.com:your-username/scikit-api.git</code></pre>

 Using that repository, add your changes.